mavogel/ilias-client/README.md

 =======
 The purpose was to automate recurring tasks, which can actually only be done by multiple clicks in the Ilias GUI.
 This takes a lot of time and lots of clicks.

-These automated task are described in the use cases section.
+These automated tasks are described in the use cases section.

 Implemented use cases
 =====================